Ball State University

 Ball State University encourages affiliates to participate in the BSU computer science immersive sequence of software engineering courses that develop year-long team projects for off-campus clients.
 BSU now offers a Master of Science in Software Engineering Degree Program.

-Labs specific to security and software engineering research and education are available at Iowa State, Virginia Tech, and Georgetown.
+Labs specific to security and software engineering research and education are available at Virginia Tech, Georgetown University, and the University of Oulu.